We Develop Precision Nutrition

 Participate in Research

 Clinical research projects at the NRI rely on volunteers to participate in various studies.
 Participants not only help our scientists develop the field of precision nutrition, they also gain valuable insight about why the research is important.
-Sign up for our newsletter to learn about opportunities to become part of the NRI’s research studies.
+Sign up for the participant pool to be notified of studies for which you may be eligible.

 Support Our Research

 By donating to the Nutrition Research Institute, your money targets the root of most American disease.
 Our scientists focus on how our genes respond to food so that soon medical practitioners will be able to guide people in their health from childhood through old age.
 Our critical research depends on the generosity of people like you.